-- 1. Average compensation The monthly average of a member's 36 highest salaried consecutive months based on the Employee/Employer Pay Contribution Plan; - 2.
+- 1. Average compensation The monthly average of a member's 36 highest salaried consecutive months based on the Employee/Employer Pay Contribution Plan.
+Members hired on or after January 1, 2010 have a provision that each 12 month period of salary may not increase greater than 10% unless the increase is related to a promotion or assignment. - 2.
 Years of service Members hired prior to January 1, 2010, receive 2.5% of their average compensation for each year of service earned before July 1, 2001, and 2.67% for each year of service earned on or after July 1, 2001.
 Members hired on or after July 1, 1985, are entitled to a benefit of not more than 75% of their average compensation.
 Members hired before July 1, 1985, are entitled to a maximum of 90% for up to 36 years of service.